mflowgen/mflowgen/README.md

 mflow allows you to programmatically define and parameterize a graph of steps (i.e., sandboxes that run anything you like) with well-defined inputs and outputs.
-Build system files (e.g., make, ninja) are then generated which shuttle files between sandboxes before running them.
+Build system files (e.g., make, ninja) are then generated which shuttle files between steps before running them.

 <img width='350px' src='docs/example-graph.jpg'>